Syndicate of Technology, Environments, and Design

 Connecting with life across built, digital, and natural environments with clever technologies and designs to transform place and movement locally and globally.

-School of Technology, Environments and Design (STED) is a novel group including Architecture and Design; Geography, Planning, and Spatial Sciences; and Information and Communication Technology.
+The Syndicate is a novel group of Schools of Architecture and Design; Geography, Planning, and Spatial Sciences; and Information and Communication Technology.
 Together we have created a vibrant centre for world-class research and learning and teaching that spans the built, digital, and natural environments.
 Together we work respectfully with and for Tasmanians, learning about, teaching about, and investigating distinctive cultures and ecologies that exist here and in many other places – for Tasmania and from Tasmania to the world.
 We are unified in a strong commitment to disciplinary expertise and interdisciplinary innovation, and we are keen to hear from others who are intrigued by the significant challenges and opportunities that face us all in terms of sustainable, smart, connected, and caring ways of living.

 Find out about us, our study and research opportunities.

 Architecture and Design aims to shape the world we live in by supporting students and graduates to envision and create buildings, products, sites, and experiences that help tackle global challenges in diverse contexts.